carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Tune Optimizer using Grid Search
+## CHALLENGE Tune Optimizer using Grid Search

 In [Episode 04 Compile and Train a Convolutional Neural Network](episodes/04-fit-cnn.md) we talked briefly about the `Adam` optimizer used in our `model.compile` discussion.
 Recall the optimizer refers to the algorithm with which the model learns to optimize on the provided loss function.